WorldHistoricalGazetteer/place/docs/content/001-Introduction.md

 ### Authored publication

-Any registered WHG user can create a thematic annotated Place Collection (guide), and request its publication on the WHG platform, subject to review and approval by WHG editorial staff.
+Any registered WHG user can create a thematic annotated [Place Collection](100-Tutorials.md#create-and-publish-a-place-collection), and request its publication on the WHG platform, subject to review and approval by WHG editorial staff.